tidymass/tidymass-website/content/en/windows/export-and-recovery.md

 Copy the entire project directory and separately account for external raw files and databases.
 Internal result paths can be relocated with a project; external references may need repair.
 Use **Storage** for supported cache management and read its scope first.
 Removing scan caches can make the next EIC extraction slower.

 Do not delete run folders during computation or open the same project for modification in multiple app instances.
 If a project lock is reported, close the other instance first.

+## Walkthrough: Choose export scope and contents

+{{< tutorial-figure src="/tutorial-images/desktop/export.png" caption="Choose export scope and contents.
+Actual macOS preview 0.1.43 example screenshot; controls shown remain useful for understanding export.
+Captured on macOS; shared controls are illustrated, not a Windows installation screen." >}}

+1. Set Run scope to the execution or collection of executions you intend to preserve.
+Do this before choosing individual output types.
+2. Keep R objects for reanalysis, Complete tables for full numeric results, and code/parameters/logs/session information for provenance.
+Plot formats and dimensions affect figures, not the full table contents.
+3. Select a complete project copy if you need saved project artifacts as well.
+External raw files and databases must still be backed up separately.
+4. Click Export selected content.
+Open the destination and verify a table, object, and log.
+A visible paginated table is only a preview; the complete-table export is the reproducible record.